swift-student/ios-sprint-challenge-ice-cream-shop/README.md

 Commit your code regularly and meaningfully.
 This helps both you (in case you ever need to return to old code for any number of reasons) and your Team Lead.

-## Description

-In your solution project, it is essential that you follow best practices and produce clean and professional results.
-Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your code.
-It is better to submit a challenge that meets the minimum requirements than one that attempts too much and does not work in the end.

-At a high level, the requirements are as follows:

-- A struct called `Flavor` that has name and rating properties.
-Think about what types these should each be.
-- An enum called `Size` that has a case for small, medium, and large
-- A struct called `IceCreamCone` that has a `Flavor`, topping `String`, and `Size` property.
--

 ## Project Set Up

 Please fork this repository and clone the fork to your machine to begin work.
 This repository contains a playground that you should write your code in.

 ## Minimum Viable Product

+In your solution, it is essential that you follow best practices and produce clean and professional results.
+Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your code.
+It is better to submit a challenge that meets the minimum requirements than one that attempts too much and does not work in the end.

-Follow these steps to construct your application based on the scaffolding provided in the starter.
+Follow these steps to complete the Sprint Challenge.
 Recognize that not every step necessary to complete this challenge will be listed below.
 It can be useful to mentally break a step down by its individual sentences, or even smaller than that.

 1. Create a struct called `Flavor`.
 Add the following properties.
 Think about what type they should be:
     - `name`